tomaszbartoszewski/IoTHub-tutorial/README.md

 ### Prerequisites

-If you don't have an Azure account already, create it https://azure.microsoft.com/en-gb/free/ We will use Visual Studio Code for generating code and editing it https://code.visualstudio.com/
+If you don't have an Azure account already, create it [Azure account](https://azure.microsoft.com/en-gb/free/) We will use Visual Studio Code for generating code and editing it [VS Code](https://code.visualstudio.com/)

 ### Create IoT Hub